 Unfortunately, as the company’s recall of all Physiomesh Flexible Composite Meshes 6 years after the device’s approval shows, those questions of safety and effectiveness were raised after the device came to market, and the lives of patients were put at risk as a result.

 The Physiomesh Flexible Composite Mesh, manufactured by Ethicon, Inc. (a subsidiary of Johnson & Johnson) has been linked to several complications patients who underwent laparoscopic ventral hernia repair.

 The device has been shown to cause increased rates of hernia recurrence and postoperative pain compared to similar meshes on the market.

 Ethicon recalled the Physiomesh device in May 2016 and surgeons across the U.S. and Europe were advised to stop using the mesh immediately.
 Ethicon told those surgeons to monitor those patients already implanted with the mesh as usual.

 How do I file an Ethicon Physiomesh Lawsuit?

 If you or someone you love had a hernia repair surgery using the Ethicon Physiomesh, you may be eligible for financial compensation.

 Lawsuits are being filed against Ethicon Inc. and its parent company Johnson & Johnson due to an increased risk of complications caused by the mesh product.
 Those complications can include recurring hernias, the need for additional surgeries, and increased pain following surgery.

-If you were injured as a result of your Physiomesh implant, contact Hood National Law Group today to speak with a member of our legal team.
+If you were injured as a result of your Physiomesh implant, contact National Injury Help today to speak with a member of our legal team.
 We can help answer questions you may have about how to file a lawsuit and whether or not your case qualifies.